Online Learnability of Chain-of-Thought Verifiers: Soundness and Completeness Trade-offs: Online Chain-of-Thought Verification

-We will be interested in analyzing the trade-off between soundness and completeness mistakes in online verification.
 In this section, we show that online chain-of-thought verification reduces to the problem of verifying \emph{prefixes} of reasoning traces.
-At a high level, in this setting the learner observes a sequence prefixes of varying length and must predict whether the last step of those prefixes is correct.
+At a high level, in this setting the learner observes a sequence of prefixes of varying length and must predict whether the last step of those prefixes is correct.